XRPLF/xrpl-dev-portal/docs/references/http-websocket-apis/public-api-methods/path-and-order-book-methods/mpt_holders.md

 {% partial file="/docs/_snippets/mpts-disclaimer.md" /%}

 For a given `MPTokenIssuanceID` and ledger sequence, `mpt_holders` returns all holders of that MPT and their balance.
 This method likely returns very large data sets, so you should expect to implement paging via the `marker` field.
+This API is only available using Clio, not rippled.

 ## Request Format